The interior structure of rotating black holes 2. Uncharged black holes

 The essential ingredient that triggers mass inflation is the presence near the inner horizon of ingoing and outgoing streams that can stream relativistically through each other.
 This paper adopts a general collisionless fluid as the source of energy-momentum that ignites and then drives inflation.
 In astronomical black holes, streams near the inner horizon will typically originate from accretion of baryons and cold dark matter.
-Because streams become hyper-relativistic during inflation, not only dark matter but also baryons will behave collisionlessly, like cosmic rays.
-Gravitational waves too should behave like a collisionless fluid, since geometric optics, valid in the limit of wavelengths small compared to any characteristic scale, should be an excellent approximation.

-The approximation of a collisionless fluid probably fails in the region above the inner horizon, where baryons will be collisional, and subject to complicated magnetohydrodynamic processes \cite{Balbus:1998,Balbus:2003xh}.
-However, in the limit of small accretion rate considered here, the geometry above the inner horizon is accurately approximated by the electrovac ($\Lambda$-Kerr-Newman) solution, so the precise behaviour of the gas there is irrelevant.
+A combination of collisions and magnetohydrodynamic processes \cite{Balbus:1998,Balbus:2003xh} are likely to keep baryons, electrons, and photons tightly coupled above the inner horizon, forcing them into a common ingoing or outgoing stream before inflation ignites.
+Dark matter, and also gravitational waves, which should behave like a collisionless fluid of gravitons in the high-frequency limit, can occupy the opposing stream, and stream relativistically through the baryonic stream without collisions, driving inflation.
+In the limit of small accretion rate considered here, the geometry above the inner horizon is accurately approximated by the electrovac ($\Lambda$-Kerr-Newman) solution, so the precise behaviour of the gas there is irrelevant.
 The strategy adopted in this paper and its companions is to seek solutions that hold from just above the inner horizon inward.

-The approximation of a collisionless fluid will probably also break down when center-of-mass collision energies between ingoing and outgoing particles exceed the Planck energy.
+The approximation of a collisionless fluid will probably break down when center-of-mass collision energies between ingoing and outgoing particles exceed the Planck energy.
 Such super-Planckian collisional processes, though probably important, are neglected in the present paper.